Biaogo/better-arch/README.md

 bta is a tool that can quickly configure files.
 - Install packages.
+- Remove packages.
-- Get the git source code in the specified directory.
+- ~~Get the git source code in the specified directory.~~
 - coming soon...

 ## Running